Reduced density matrix and entanglement in interacting quantum field theory with Hamiltonian truncation: Conclusion

 \section{Conclusion}

-We presented a method to compute a reduced density matrix of a quantum field theory within the truncated Hamiltonian framework.
-Our method constructs a unitary transformation between the Hilbert space of the of the full interval and a tensor product of Hilbert spaces corresponding to the subintervals.
+We presented a method to compute a reduced density matrix of a quantum field theory within the Hamiltonian truncation framework.
+Our method constructs a unitary transformation between the Hilbert space of the full system and a tensor product of Hilbert spaces corresponding to the subsystems.
 This maps the density matrix of a state into a form which is convenient for taking partial traces.

-The method allows for the direct evaluation of a wide spectrum of entanglement related quantities and objects, including von Neumann and Rényi entropies, mutual information, entanglement negativity and entanglement Hamiltonians.
+The method allows for the direct evaluation of a wide spectrum of entanglement related quantities, including von Neumann and Rényi entropies, mutual information, entanglement negativity and entanglement Hamiltonians.
 Our method makes it possible to study entanglement in ground, excited and thermal states as well as the real time evolution in non-equilibrium dynamics.
-Furthermore, our method is model-independent and can be applied for any HT that is based on an expansion around a free (massive or massless) theory, which is the most common choice in modern implementations.
-By construction, this method could in principle be applied in any dimension where HT converge.
+Furthermore, our method is model-independent and can be applied for any HT that is based on an expansion around a free (massive or massless) theory, which is a common choice in modern implementations.
+By construction, this method could in principle be applied in dimensions $D>1+1$.

 We benchmarked the method using the massive free boson.
 Despite being a free theory, it represents a nontrivial test of the method because its Hamiltonian is a non-diagonal perturbation of the massless free theory.
-The exact solutions for this model can be obtained using the covariance matrix methods~\cite{serafini_quantum_2017} making it suitable as a benchmarking model.
-We found excellent agreement of the von Neumann entropies with the theoretical predictions for ground and thermal states as well as for dynamics after quenches.
+The exact solutions for this model can be obtained using covariance matrix methods~\cite{serafini_quantum_2017} making it suitable as a benchmarking model.
+We found excellent agreement of the von Neumann entropy with theoretical predictions for ground and thermal states as well as for dynamics after quenches.
 We have demonstrated that the method is capable of a reliable time evolution up to times several times longer than the system size.